syntevo/docs/src/SmartGit/Manual/GitConcepts/GitNotes.md

 This article explains how Git implements the _notes_ feature.

-See also :
+See also:
 - [SmartGit Notes features](../GUI/Notes.md)
 - [Setting up and Configuring Git Notes in SmartGit](../Integrations/GitNotes-Integration.md)

 ## Background

 An often overlooked feature in Git is `git notes`, which allows text or binary meta-data to be attached to a commit.
 As notes are linked to an existing commit, and do not affect the commit history of the working branch, notes can be added and removed after the commit is created without modify the branch's commit history.

 Git notes works by creating a parallel `/refs/notes/<category>` reference in the repository, where `<category>` is the customizable 'type' of note that is to be added.